 Helps the team resolve issues and make improvements to its use of Scrum.

-Responsible for protecting the team from outside interference and takes a leadership role in removing impediments that inhibit team productivity (when the individuals themselves cannot reasonably resolve them).
+Responsible for protecting the team from outside interference and taking a leadership role in removing impediments that inhibit team productivity (when the individuals themselves cannot reasonably resolve them).

 A diverse, cross-functional collection of people who are responsible for designing, building, and testing the desired product.
 Self-organizes to determine the best way to accomplish the goal set out by the product owner.
 Typically, five to nine people in size and its members must collectively have all the skills needed to produce good quality, working software.